jporeilly/DC--Demo/01--Pre-flight/preflight.md

 ---

 <em>Install Docker & Harbor</em>

+harbor is a Regsitry that secures artifacts with policies and role-based access control, ensures images are scanned and free from vulnerabilities, and signs images as trusted.

-The following script prepares an Ubuntu 20.04 machine for LDC 7.0 - including Harbor and Chartmuseum.
+The following script prepares an Ubuntu 20.04 machine for LDC 7.0 - including Harbor and Chartmuseum - Helm.
 This script installs Harbor with an HTTP connection, Clair, and the Chart Repository Service.
 It does not install Notary, which requires HTTPS.

 ``run the script:``